 However, I have to repeat this again: PLEASE be careful when you descend to Suicide Cliff.
 There have been incidences in the past where hikers were injured and even died.
 So please, please, please, be careful!

-For me, I only hiked down to what I thought was Suicide peak and hiked back up.
-But I did some research afterward; the actual Instagram Suicide Cliff spot is a bit further down from where I was.
-The “cliff” part is a flatter rock.
+For me, I only hiked down to what I thought was Suicide Peak and hiked back up.
+I did some research afterward; the actual Instagram Suicide Cliff spot is a bit further down from where I was.
+The”cliff” part is a flatter rock.
 I believe it is another 10-minute hike down from where I was.

 Nonetheless, I was happy to reach that point where I took the photo (see below).
-I overcame my fear of heights and knowing that I am clumsy, I made it pretty far!
+I overcame my fear of heights, and knowing that I am clumsy, I made it pretty far!
 And actually, I thought the path to Suicide Cliff was easier than Elephant Hill.
-Again, please take extra precautions when you search for the Suicide Cliff in HK.
+Again, please take extra precautions when you search for the Suicide Cliff.

-IF you are an advanced hiker, you can keep descending down the rocky path and it will eventually take you to Clear Water Bay Road.
-This is the fast but risky way of hiking down Kowloon Peak from the Suicide Cliff.
+IF you are an advanced hiker, you can descend down the rocky path, and it will eventually take you to Clear Water Bay Road.
+This is the fast but risky way of hiking down from the Suicide Cliff.

 Backtrack to the end of Elephant Hill trail and descend down Kowloon Peak mountain